timmonfette1/iptool-ffi/README.md

 `make py-build`<br />
 Will compile the FFI and build the Python library in the resulting "lib/" directory.

+### Javascript
+`make js-build`<br />
+Will compile the FFI and build the Node.js library in the resulting "lib/" directory.

 Examples
 -------------
 The "examples" directory provides example source code files of how to use the generated libraries for each binding.
-They assume you've already built the library and imported it/compiled it with your souce code.
+They assume you've already built the library and imported it/compiled it with your souce code or followed standard build procedures for the programming language.